Owning and operating an Electric Vehicle has a lot of appeal:

-Most people in America commute an average of 40 miles per day.
+Per the Brookings Institute survey conducted in 2015, most Americans commute no more than 10-30 miles per day, round trip.
+According to a recent AAA survey, the average American commutes just 30 miles on weekdays, including non-commute driving.
+This amount of daily driving can be handled even by first-generation compact EVs, available for under $10,000 on the pre-owned market.
 Of course this figure can vary depending on your situation, however with modern EVs easily exceeding 100+ miles on a single charge (some even as far as 200+), running out of juice on your way home should be an afterthought.
 The ability to charge your EV overnight is clean, convenient, and much more cost effective.
 Simply plug in your car as you would your cellphone and wake up to your fully-charged EV and get ready for the day ahead!
 A level 2 charger in your home can even speed up the process!

 How often do you take road trips?

 On average, most Americans take between 3 to 7 road trips per year.
 Many companies are adding the necessary infrastructure to add additional charging stations and facilitate the growing trend of EVs as the automotive industry is shifting towards greener power.
 Taking road trips are becoming easier, cleaner, and a lot more fun!
 Take a look at our charging station map and you’ll see that there are dozens, if not hundreds of charging stations between your home and destination!
 We’d be surprised if there weren’t as many charging stations as there are gas stations in just a few years!

 How easy is it to install a charger at home?